akka/akka/akka-docs/src/main/paradox/persistence-schema-evolution.md

 out in the `EventAdapter`, however the event itself still was deserialized and loaded into memory.
 This has two notable *downsides*:

- * first, that the deserialization was actually performed, so we spent some of out time budget on the deserialization, even though the event does not contribute anything to the persistent actors state.
+ * first, that the deserialization was actually performed, so we spent some of our time budget on the deserialization, even though the event does not contribute anything to the persistent actors state.
  * second, that we are *unable to remove the event class* from the system – since the serializer still needs to create the actual instance of it, as it does not know it will not be used.